Django-Food/django-food/README.md

 # Django Food - AAHI goes open source.

-## What is this?
+Open source backend for food ordering cross-platform applications built on Django framework.

-Django-Food is a backend for food ordering cross-platform applications.
 This project is an effort to open-source the food-ordering platform [AAHI by Apex Labs](https://aahi.io) which is currently in production.

 ## Progress